-1103D Engine
+1104 Engine

-1103D Engine
+1104 Engine

 Compartment or System Liters Quarts

 Standard Oil Sump for the Engine Crankcase (1) 6.5 7

-(1) These values are the approximate capacities for the crankcase oil sump which include the standard factory installed oil filters.
+(1) These values are the approximate capacities for the crankcase oil sump which include the standard factory installed oil filters and a standard crankcase oil sump.
 Engines with auxiliary oil filters will require additional oil.
-Refer to the OEM specifications for the capacity of the auxiliary oil filter
+Refer to the OEM specifications for the capacity of the auxiliary oil filter.